MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 ### Query using CSOM

-Here’s a sample CSOM query that’s fanned out to **all** geo locations:
+Here's a sample CSOM query that's fanned out to **all** geo locations:

     var keywordQuery = new KeywordQuery(ctx);
     keywordQuery.QueryText = query.SearchQueryText;